 In Maple Hill, however, the average commute to work is quite long.
 On average, people spend 38.42 minutes each day getting to work, which is significantly higher than the national average.

-In terms of college education, Maple Hill is nearly on par with the US average for all cities of 21.84%: 18.23% of adults 25 and older in Maple Hill have a bachelor's degree or advanced degree.
+The percentage of adults in Maple Hill who are college-educated is close to the national average for all communities of 21.84%: 18.23% of the adults in Maple Hill have a bachelor's degree or advanced degree.

 Maple Hill is an extremely ethnically-diverse town.
 The people who call Maple Hill home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Maple Hill residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Maple Hill include German, English, Irish, Polish, and Scottish.